Operations

 Workflow checklist for discharge to bed-ready

-What "bed-ready" actually means
+What does "bed-ready" actually mean in a SNF?

 EVSBed TurnoverSNF Operations